 This app is a great early counting tool.
 Each time your finger touches an object, it counts out loud.
 Once the object is touched, it can’t be touched again.
 Each page is a new group of objects.
 The free version counts up to 7.
 I purchased the full for a $1.39 to be able to count up to 20 and to be able to choose the object categories.

 Do you have any great apps your kids love?
-Follow me on Instagram, and tell me all about them.
+Be sure to follow me on Instagram and Pinterest for more DIY educational activities, projects and more!